Post last updated on December 21, 2017.

 Now that you know what to avoid, you may be wondering what questions will work to your advantage.
 Check out these best practices for formatting great survey questions that will get answered.

 Want to see why Formstack is the best tool for building surveys and other web forms?
-Click below to view a side-by-side comparison of popular online survey tools.
+Click below to sign up for a free trial.